Kiran7007/Interview-Preparation/docs/android.md

 - [Learn more](https://user-images.githubusercontent.com/18071333/109423954-9d754480-7a07-11eb-9e45-ea95fa038feb.png)
 - [Learn more](https://user-images.githubusercontent.com/18071333/109424405-7ae42b00-7a09-11eb-94b1-a2d648d7d33e.png)
 - [Learn more](https://user-images.githubusercontent.com/18071333/109424414-86cfed00-7a09-11eb-848c-0948dc8fceab.png)
 ---
 - [Learn more](https://user-images.githubusercontent.com/18071333/109424414-86cfed00-7a09-11eb-848c-0948dc8fceab.png)

 Interview Answer:
 > `replace` removes the existing `fragment` and adds a new `fragment`.
 ---
 ## What is the difference between Dialog and DialogFragment?
 - **Dialog** is a small window that prompts the user to make a decision or enter additional information.
-Instead, `dialogFragment` is a fragment that displays a dialog windows and contains a dialog object. </br>
+Instead, `dialogFragment` is a fragment that displays a dialog windows and contains a dialog object. <br>
 - **DialogFragment** does various things to keep the fragment's lifecycle driving it, instead of the Dialog.
 Dialogs are generally autonomous entities -- they are their own window, receiving their own input events, and often deciding on their own when to disappear.
 DialogFragment needs to ensure that what is happening with the Fragment and Dialog states remains consistent.
 To do this, it watches for dismiss events from the dialog and takes care of removing its own state when they happen.

 Interview Answer:
 > **Dialog** is a small window that prompts the user to make a decision or enter additional information.
 ---
 ## What is the difference between `apply()` and `commit()` in `sharedPreferences`?
 - `commit()` writes the data **synchronously** and returns a boolean value of success or failure depending on the result immediately.
 - `apply()` is **asynchronous** and it won’t return any boolean response.
 Also if there is an `apply()` outstanding and we perform another `commit()`, The `commit()` will be blocked until the `apply()` is not completed.

 Interview Answer:
 > `commit()` writes the data **synchronously** and returns a boolean value of success or failure depending on the result immediately.
 ---
 ## What is Pending Intent in Android?
 Pending Intent is an intent which you want to trigger at some time in future, even when your application is not alive.
-This intent can be used by other application which allows it to execute that intent with the same permissions as of our application.  </br>
+This intent can be used by other application which allows it to execute that intent with the same permissions as of our application.  <br>

 PendingIntent uses the following methods to handle the different types of intents: